 An Overview of "Crash, Bang, Squelch!" for Volunteers

 The biggest CHaOS event of the year is “Crash, Bang, Squelch!”, which happens on the first Saturday after lectures finish in Lent term.
-For 2023, this is Saturday 18th March .
-We take over the Zoology Department in the New Museums site (right next to the whale), and fill it with lots of own exciting hands-on experiments.
-We need as many as 150 student volunteers to help demonstrate our experiments to 2,000 visitors throughout the day, which is where you fit in!
+For 2025, this is Saturday 22nd March .
+This year we’ll be working with the Chemistry department alongside their annual Open Day, and filling their labs with lots of exciting hands-on experiments.
+We need as many as 150 student volunteers to help demonstrate our experiments to around 2,000 visitors throughout the day, which is where you fit in!
 As this is the Saturday after the end of lectures, you can have great fun helping out without worrying about work!

 It’s a lot of science and a lot of fun in one place!